-Using CMT PLANAR vector network analyzers with 50Ω test ports, 5.7 dB MLP connected to the VNA test ports, and performing SOLT calibration with a high‐quality calibration kit, we can expect the measurement error to be dependent only on the quality of the calibration kit, keeping impact of the 50Ω to 75Ω adapter to a minimum.
+Using CMT Full-Size vector network analyzers with 50Ω test ports, 5.7 dB MLP connected to the VNA test ports, and performing SOLT calibration with a high‐quality calibration kit, we can expect the measurement error to be dependent only on the quality of the calibration kit, keeping impact of the 50Ω to 75Ω adapter to a minimum.

 1. Dylan Williams, Arkadiusz Lewandowski, Denis LeGolvan, and Ron Ginley “Electronic Vector‐ Network‐Analyzer Verification”, IEEE Microwave Magazine, October 2009.

 2. D. F. Williams, R. B. Marks, and A. Davidson, “Comparison of onwafercalibrations,” Automat.
 RF Tech.
 Group Conf.
 Dig., vol. 38, pp.68–81, Dec.
 1991.